jjlong150/AceSqlForExcel/README.md

 ## WHERE clause

-The `WHERE` clause, sometimes called the predicate, states the qualifying conditions for a query.
-You can combine arithmetic operators and the comparison operators in the `WHERE` clause.
-Multiple conditions can be joined by the `AND` and `OR` clauses, optionally surrounded by (parentheses) to group them.
-Only the records that satisfy the specified criteria are returned by the query.
+The `WHERE` clause, also known as the predicate, defines the conditions that must be met for a record to be included in the query results.
+It supports the use of arithmetic and comparison operators, and allows multiple conditions to be combined using `AND` and `OR` clauses.
+Parentheses can be used to group conditions for logical clarity.
+Only records matching the specified criteria are returned.

-### `WHERE` comparison operators
+### Comparison Operators

 Comparison operators test whether two expressions are the same.
 The following list contains the comparison operators supported in a `WHERE` clause. `WHERE` conditions follow the syntax: